QingLee95/meta-hyprland_de/README.md

 # Hyprland Desktop Environment
-Open source software to create a desktop environment with Hyprland as base.
+Yocto layer to create a desktop environment with Hyprland as base.

-Using Yocto
+Wayland without X11 only.